Simply Shekhar

 Simply Shekhar is an Indian late-night talk show that was hosted by popular comedy-actor Shekhar Suman, on Zee TV.
 It made its debut on 30 July 2001.

 Format

-The show follows various different segments, such as stand-up comedy, monologue, & chat with a celebrity guest.
-In addition, the show also contains a segment in which the host, Shekhar Suman mimics some of the most known politicians from all over the world.
-Besides, in the last segment of the show, Shekhar often sings to the live band on the show.
+The show has various different segments, such as stand-up comedy, monologue, & chat with a celebrity guest.
+The show also contains a segment in which the host, Shekhar Suman mimics some of the most known politicians from all over the world.
+In the last segment of the show, Suman often sings to the live band on the show.